Find out about energy loss and higher temperature when charging on a pad.

 Wireless transfer of power is not new.
-In 1831, Michael Faraday discovered induction in sending electromagnetic force through space.
+In 1831, Michael Faraday discovered induction by sending electromagnetic force through space.
 In the late 1800s and the early 1900s, Nicola Tesla demonstrated wireless broadcasting and power transmission.
 The experiments in Colorado Springs in 1899 lead to the Wardenclyffe Tower in New York.
 Tesla wanted to prove that electrical power could be transmitted without wires, but lack of funding halted the project.

 It was not until the 1920s that public broadcasting began.
-Europe built massive transmitters to reach many countries.
-The transmitter at Beromünster in Switzerland could have transmitted at 600kW, but legislation on electro-smog and protests from the local population limited the power to 180kW.
+Europe built massive transmitters that covered many countries.
+The station at Beromünster in Switzerland could have transmitted radio signals at 600kW, but legislation on electro-smog and protests from the local population limited the power to 180kW.
 Smaller FM stations have since replaced these large national transmitters; cellular repeaters and Wi-Fi stations transmit at a fraction of this power and many are in single watt digits.

-Wireless charging shares similarities with radio transmission transmitting power by electro-magnetic fields.
-Wireless charging operates in a near field condition in which the primary coil produces a magnetic field that is picked up by the secondary coil in close proximity.
+Wireless charging shares similarities with radio transmission.
+It sends signals in a near field condition in which the primary coil produces a magnetic field that is picked up by the secondary coil in close proximity.
 The radio transmitter, on the other hand, works on the far field principle by sending waves that travel through space.
 While the receiving coil of the wireless charger captures most of the energy generated, the receiving antenna of the radio only needs a few microvolts (one millionth of a volt) to recover a signal that becomes intelligent when amplified.

-Wireless charging is classified into inductive charging, radio charging and resonance charging.
+Wireless charging is classified as inductive charging, radio charging and resonance charging.
 Most of today’s wireless chargers use inductive charging with transmit and receive coils in close proximity.
-Electric toothbrushes were one of the first devices to adopt this method and mobile phones might become the largest growing sector because of convenience.
+Electric toothbrushes were one of the first consumer goods to adopt this method.